awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### The AWS IoT Greengrass Core software does not run on Raspberry Pi because user namespace is not enabled\.<a name="troubleshoot-user-namespace"></a>

 **Solution:** This solution applies to Jessie Raspbian distributions only\.
-Do not run this command on Stretch distributions\.
-User namespaces are enabled in Stretch distributions by default\.
+Do not run this command on other distributions\.
+User namespaces are enabled in Stretch \(and later\) distributions by default\.

 On the Jessie device, run `BRANCH=stable rpi-update` to update to the latest stable versions of the firmware and kernel\.